katehu/katehu.github.io/proxies.md

 # Intelligent Use of Auxiliary Information

 Auxiliary information includes any variables collected but are not the main interest of analysis, e.g., a proxy of an expensive variable, instrumental variables, and negative controls.
 This auxiliary information is often abundant from third-party data sources, such as remote sensing images, electronic health records, census data, and a baseline survey in a cohort study.
-However, researchers often ignore this enormous amount of relevant information in data analysis, missing the opportunity to improve the quality of a study with almost no cost.
+However, researchers often ignore this enormous amount of relevant information, missing the opportunity to improve the quality of a study with almost no cost.
 My interest is to develop tools to help interested users harness the full potential of this easy-to-obtain and often free information.

 Currently, I am developing methods to leverage auxiliary information to adjust for unmeasured confounding.
 I focus on continuous exposure and time series data.